davejacobs/mint/README.md

 # Publish with a non-default template
 mint Document.md --template nord

-# Publish to a specific directory
+# Publish to the public directory
 mint Document.md --destination public

-# Publish multiple files
+# Publish multiple files, specifying them using a glob pattern
 mint *.md --destination final-drafts

-# Read Markdown content piped from STDIN, limited to a single file; note the `-`
+# Read Markdown content piped from STDIN and print the resulting HTML and CSS
-# as a special filename
-echo "# Document" | mint - --output-file Document.html

-# Output to STDOUT instead of a file
+# to STDOUT; note that this is limited to a single file
-mint Document.md --output-file -

-# Pipe from STDIN to STDOUT
 echo "# Document" | mint - --output-file -

-# Publish multiple files and generate a left-hand navigation panel; use globs
+# Publish multiple files and generate a left-hand navigation panel in the default
+# template using a template-specific option.
+Shell globs allow you to recursively include
-# to recursively include nested files.
-By default, nested directories will
+# nested files.
+Note that by default nested directories structure be preserved in the output,
-# be preserved, but any common directories for all files (in this case, `content`),
+# but any directories common to all files (in this case, `content`), will be automatically removed
-# will be automatically removed from the output ("autodropped").
+# from the output ("autodropped") for convenience.
-mint content/**/*.md --destination public --navigation --navigation-title "Documentation"
+mint content/**/*.md --destination public --opt navigation --opt navigation-title "Documentation"

-# Guess document title (and h1 header) from filename
-mint Document.md --file-title
+# Publish nested files without preserving structure
+mint content/**/*.md --destination public --no-preserve-structure
 ```

 ### Common options